Lancing College: Overview

 The college is situated on a hill which is part of the South Downs, and the campus dominates the local landscape.
 The college overlooks the River Adur, and the Ladywell Stream, a holy well or sacred stream within the College grounds, has pre-Christian significance.

 Woodard's aim was to provide education "based on sound principle and sound knowledge, firmly grounded in the Christian faith," and the discipline of the prefect's cane.
 John Dancy was appointed headmaster in 1953 to improve academic standards, which had taken second place to prowess in sport.
 Lancing was the first of a family of more than 30 schools founded by Woodard.
-Other schools include Ardingly College, Bloxham School, The Cathedral School, Denstone College, and Ellesmere College.
+Other schools include Ardingly College, Bloxham School, Denstone College, Ellesmere College, and The Cathedral School, Llandaff.

 Roughly 65% of pupils are either full or weekly boarders, at a cost of £18,439 per term; 35% are day pupils, at a cost of £12,602 per term.
 Occasional overnight stays are available to day pupils at an additional cost of £92 per night.

 The school is a member of the Headmasters' and Headmistresses' Conference.
 Girls were first admitted in 1970.
 The school is dominated by a Gothic Revival chapel, and follows a high church Anglican tradition.
 The College of St Mary and St Nicolas (as it was originally known) in Shoreham-by-Sea was intended for the sons of upper middle classes and professional men; in time this became Lancing College, moving to its present site in 1857.

 The school's buildings of the 1850s were designed by the architect Richard Cromwell Carpenter, with later ones by John William Simpson.

 In 1985 the school hall and classroom blocks were designated a Grade II* listed building.

 History

-Foundation and Early Years (1848-1857)
+Foundation and Early Years (1848–1857)

 Lancing College was founded in 1848 by the Rev. Nathaniel Woodard, when he published A Plea for the Middle Classes and set out his vision of an Anglican boarding school “based on sound principle and sound knowledge, firmly grounded in the Christian faith”.

 Woodard’s aim was to provide for children of the emerging professional and middle-classes the kind of public school education previously reserved for aristocratic families.

 Originally known as the “College of St Mary and St Nicolas”, the school initially operated at Shoreham-by-Sea before relocating to its present site on the South Downs above Lancing village.